ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ## About this Toolkit

-This toolkit provides a straightforward starter template for building Jamstack-style sites that conform to the requirements for integrationwith [Ontario.ca](https://ontario.ca).
+This toolkit provides a straightforward starter template for building Jamstack-style applications that conform to the requirements for integration with [Ontario.ca](https://ontario.ca).
+Specifically, it focuses on providing a quick means of getting started building a statically-served web front end that can be enriched by back-end APIs.

+The separate [Jamstack backing services](https://git.ontariogovernment.ca/service-integration/application-development-toolkit/jamstack-backing-services) project provides some example back-end services to demonstrate various patterns.

+### Tech Used and Rationale

+We have tried to be relatively framework neutral in our choices, in order to provide a skeleton that can be supplemented if necessary with a team's front-end framework of choice.

+Specifically:
+* We use the [Eleventy](https://www.11ty.dev/) static site generator for handling composition and build
+* We use the lightweight [Alpine.js](https://alpinejs.dev/) framework or plain Javascript for any Javascript usage
+* We use the work of the [Ontario Design System](https://designsystem.ontario.ca/) to allow the quick construction of applications that match the [Ontario.ca](http://ontario.ca/) look and feel guidelines

-## Prerequisites
+## Prerequisites and Installation

 [Node.js](https://nodejs.org/en/) must be installed.

 From a fresh checkout, `npm install` will install all dependencies.

+## Using as the Base for a New Project

+At this time, we recommend the following steps:
+* `git clone` the project
+* Delete the `.git` folder to remove the history
+* Initiate your version control of choice - `git init` if using git

-## Local Development
+## Development

+### Serving and Rebuilding the Application

-`npm run serve` will serve the generated site locally, updating and rebuilding as changes are made - the generated files will appear in the `dist` directory.
+`npm run serve` will serve the generated application locally, updating and rebuilding as changes are made - the generated files will appear in the `dist` directory.

+### French Translation

+This product implements a simple but functional approach to presenting content in both official languages that parallels the URL structure of `Ontario.ca`:

+* English-language pages should go in the root of `src`
+* The equivalent French-language page should go in `src/fr`, with the same filename, and include `lang: fr` in its [front matter](https://www.11ty.dev/docs/data-frontmatter/)

+Appropriate headers and footers will then be used, and a language switcher link generated between the two different page versions in English and French.

 ### Automated Tests

-* `test/test.js` has some simple tests using Mocha to check the site is being built as expected.
+* `test/test.js` has some simple tests using Mocha to check the app is being built as expected
 * The tests can be run at any time with `npm test`

 ### HTML Validation